MicrosoftDocs/azure-aks-docs/articles/aks/container-network-security-concepts.md

 ## Limitations:

-* Wildcard FQDN policies are not supported.
-This means that you cannot create policies that allow or deny traffic based on patterns like `*` on the field `spec.egress.toPorts.rules.dns.matchPattern`
+* Wildcard FQDN policies are partially supported.
+This means you can create policies that match specific patterns with a leading wildcard (e.g., *.example.com), but you cannot use a universal wildcard (*) to match all domains on the field `spec.egress.toPorts.rules.dns.matchPattern`
-    - For example, this rule will work:
+- Supported Pattern:

     `*.example.com` - This allows traffic to all subdomains under example.com.

-    - This rule will **not** work:
+- Unsupported Pattern

     `*` This attempts to match any domain name, which isn't supported.

-* - This attempts to match any domain name, which isn't supported.

 * FQDN filtering is currently not supported with node-local DNS.
 * Dual stack isn't supported.